-Using the prompt functionality, you can create an auto prompting parameter for which you can define a value at run time.
+Using the prompt functionality, you can create an auto prompting parameter that displays sorted values at run time.
 This feature is located in the Filter Group on the Field tab.

 To create an auto prompting parameter:

 - 1. Select a field for which you want to create a parameter in your report. - 2.
 On the Field tab, in the Filter group, click Prompt.